Ulstein Municipality

 Ulstein is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region.
 The commercial and administrative centre of Ulstein is the town of Ulsteinvik.
 The municipality occupies the western half of the island of Hareidlandet, as well as about 30 smaller islands, four of which are populated.

-Ulstein is connected to the mainland of Norway by the Eiksund Bridge (to the island of Eika) and then the Eiksund Tunnel to the neighboring municipality of Ørsta.
+Ulstein is connected to the mainland of Norway by the Eiksund Bridge (to the island of Eika) and then the Eiksund Tunnel to Ørsta Municipality on the mainland.
 The Grasøyane Lighthouse is located on a small island in the northwestern part of Ulstein Municipality.

-The 97.2 km2 municipality is the 330th largest by area out of the 356 municipalities in Norway.
-Ulstein is the 125th most populous municipality in Norway with a population of 8,557.
-The municipality's population density is 91.2 PD/km2 and its population has increased by 9.3% over the previous 10-year period.
+The 97.2 km2 municipality is the 331st largest by area out of the 357 municipalities in Norway.
+Ulstein Municipality is the 125th most populous municipality in Norway with a population of 8,861.
+The municipality's population density is 91.2 PD/km2 and its population has increased by 9.5% over the previous 10-year period.

 General information

 The municipality of Ulstein (originally spelled Ulfsteen) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-It originally included most of the island of Hareidlandet (except the Eiksund area) and the Vartdal area southeast of the Vartdalsfjorden on the mainland.
-On 1 January 1895, the area southeast of the Vartdalsfjorden was separated from Ulstein Municipality to become the new municipality of Vartdalsstranden.
-This left Ulstein with 2,996 residents.
-Then on 1 January 1917, the eastern half of the island of Hareidlandet was separated from Ulstein to form the new Hareid Municipality.
-This left 2,336 residents in Ulstein.
+It originally included most of the island of Hareidlandet (except the Eiksund area) and the Vartdalsstrand area southeast of the Vartdalsfjorden on the mainland.
+On 1 January 1895, Ulstein Municipality was divided into two separate municipalities: the area southeast of the Vartdalsfjorden (population: 736) became the new Vartdalsstranden Municipality and the rest of the old municipality (population: 2,996) remained as a smaller Ulstein Municipality.
+Then on 1 January 1917, the municipality was divided again.
+The eastern half of the island of Hareidlandet (population: 2,310) became the new Hareid Municipality and the western half (population: 2,336) remained as a smaller Ulstein Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the island of Eika, the village of Eiksund, and the surrounding area (population: 222) were transferred from Herøy Municipality to Ulstein Municipality.